PiotrMachowski/Home-Assistant-custom-components-Custom-Templates/README.md

 ### `ct_translated`

 This function returns translation for a given key.
 You can use `ct_all_translations` to check available keys.
+Second parameter (language) is optional - it defaults to the language configured in Home Assistant.

 <table>
 <tr>